feng-zhang0712/mole/2025/english/support-worker-interview.md

 我非常期待能够从能这份工作。

-Hello, my name is Zhang Feng, I’m 35 years old, I have a bachelor’s degree.
+Hi everyone!
+My name is Zhang Feng, I’m 35 years old and I’m from Shandong, China.
+I have a bachelor’s degree back in China.
+I have just finished my internship right here at this aged care home behind me, and I’m going to complete my Certificate III in Individual Support (Aged Care) soon.

 - **Certificate III and Placement Experience**: I have a Certificate III in Individual Support and 120 hours‘ placement experience in aged care.
 - **Drive**: I can drive, I have a valid driver’s license, which I think can be useful with transportation.